-Our estimates indicate that, on average, the role model interventions induced one girl in every two Grade 12 science-track classes to switch to a selective or a male-dominated STEM program at entry into higher education.
-The more detailed results presented in Appendix Table F6 indicate that these effects are driven by female students shifting from non-STEM and female-dominated STEM programs.
-A significant decline in female enrollment is found for non-selective undergraduate programs in earth and life sciences (-2.2 percentage points), while small reductions in the range of 0.4 to 0.8 point are found for selective programs in humanities and vocational non-STEM programs, as well as for non-selective programs in medicine, law and economics, humanities and psychology, and sports.
+These results are particularly striking given that selective and male-dominated STEM programs are not only the most prestigious tracks but also those where the gender gap is greatest, explaining approximately half of the STEM-related gender pay gap in France (see the discussion in Section 1.2).
+Our estimates indicate that, on average, the role model interventions induced one girl in every two Grade 12 science-track classes to switch to a selective or a male-dominated STEM program at entry into higher education.25

+The more detailed results presented in Appendix Table F6 suggest that these effects are driven by girls switching from non-STEM programs and from STEM programs that are neither selective nor male-dominated.
+A significant decline in female enrolment is indeed found for non-selective undergraduate programs in earth and life sciences (-2.2 p.p.), while small reductions of 0.2 to 0.9 p.p. are found for selective programs in humanities and non-STEM vocational programs, as well as for non-selective programs in medicine, law and economics, humanities and psychology, and sports studies.
+Role models thus appear to have affected the enrolment outcomes of Grade 12 girls who would have otherwise chosen a curriculum in a female-dominated environment, be it in STEM or outside STEM.